-“It’s like Christmas in August,” said John Doty.
+“It’s like Christmas in August,” John Doty said.

 That’s how the Brightwood Elementary School principal described the more than 160 large plastic storage bins piled up before him today (Aug.
 18) at Baystate Medical Center, where employees gathered to present Springfield Public Schools principals with school supplies as part of the hospital’s annual “Adopt a Classroom” initiative.

-“Baystate certainly knows what it takes to impact the community beyond its operating rooms,” he added.
+“Baystate certainly knows what it takes to impact the community beyond its operating rooms,” Doty added.

-The much-needed supplies – including colored markers, folders, spiral notebooks, glue sticks, Post-it Notes, pads and pencils, bottles of hand sanitizer, crayons and more – will benefit children attending early childhood education and elementary schools neighboring Baystate’s various community health center such as Brightwood, Margaret C. Ells, and Milton Bradley schools, as well as Lincoln Elementary, adjacent to Baystate Medical Center on Chestnut Street and the German Gerena School on Birnie Avenue.
+The much-needed supplies – including colored markers, folders, spiral notebooks, glue sticks, Post-it Notes, pads and pencils, bottles of hand sanitizer, crayons and more – will benefit children attending early childhood education and elementary schools neighboring Baystate’s various community health center.

 “In both education and health care, we are here to serve the people and our community.
 These generous gifts show teachers that you value what they do, and we appreciate all of your efforts and out-of-pocket expenses to gather so many supplies for teachers and their students,” said Kristen Hughes, principal of Milton Bradley School.